 Confidentiality: The Child Custody Recommending Counselor will make a recommendation if the parents do not reach an agreement.
+The Child Custody Recommending Counselor must report suspected child/elder abuse or if a parent is a danger to himself or herself or someone else.
 The Family Court Services reports are confidential.
 They are distributed only to the judge, the parents and their attorneys.
 The Child Custody Recommending Counselor may be subpoenaed to testify.